Safeguarding children and young people policy

 Make-A-Wish “Wish” Partners & Suppliers means business or community organisations/ sole traders who are involved in the delivery of a child’s wish.

 National Police Check means a summary of an individual’s offender history in Australia and a record of their criminal history relating to convictions, finding of guilt or pending court proceedings.
-They are available from South Australia Police (SAPOL) or organisations accredited by the Australian Criminal Intelligence Commission.
+They are available from relevant state police or organisations accredited by the Australian Criminal Intelligence Commission.

 Reasonable grounds for belief is a belief based on reasonable grounds (see below) that child abuse has occurred when all known considerations or facts relevant to the formation of a belief are taken into account and these are objectively assessed.
 Circumstances or considerations may include the source of the allegation and how it was communicated, the nature of and details of the allegation, and whether there are any other related matters known regarding the alleged perpetrator.